ubirch/ubirch-goclient-chirpstack-connector/GATEWAY.md

 ### Configuration in the WebInterface
 * Basic configuration is quite intuitive and you can edit/create users, organisations and so on.
+* One thing that you might have to do to make Chirpstack work is delete the default gateway and create a new one
+  * Go to Gateways and delete the default one
+  * Create a new Gateway.
+You can chose everything as you will except for the GatewayID.
+You can get the ID by running the `gateway-version` command on the gateway.
 * Further information on the WebInterface can be obtained via [ChirpStacks official documentation](https://www.chirpstack.io/application-server/).

 ### API Key generation